rehman4023/portfolio/README.md

 # fun fact
- if you go to public/images you will find all the images required from aws, gcp, azure 3 majour cloud providers
+ if you go to public/images you will find all the images required from aws, gcp, azure 3 major cloud providers

-refrences:
+# Refrences

 I used this repo as a refrence [here](https://github.com/codewithvk/React-simple-portfolio).